Tom StapletonJoint Managing Director & Co-Founder

 Huw has travelled all over the globe, but seeing a mountain gorilla at close quarters is like no other travel experience he’s ever had.
 He was in thick forest in Bwindi, Uganda, where he came across not one, but three silverbacks.
 Their sheer size and strength simply took his breath away.

 Mark HudsonExecutive Chairman

-Mark was born and raised in East Africa.
-He has two homes - one is where he lives, near Zurich, and the other is anywhere he can get to on a pair of skis.
-He helps us with the bigger picture strategy and is on our Board, drawing on years of experience from working with growth companies in different sectors across Europe, the USA and in Africa.
-He experienced the late 1990s dotcom rush first-hand, leading a startup in the film industry, and later was a Partner in an investment fund.
+Mark helps us with the bigger picture strategy and is on our Board, drawing on years of experience from working with growth companies in different sectors across Europe, the USA and in Africa.
+He experienced the late 1990s dotcom rush first-hand, leading a startup in the film industry, and later was a Senior Partner in an investment fund.

-Mark knows East and Southern Africa particularly well and goes back to visit whenever he can.
+Mark knows East and Southern Africa particularly well, having grown up there, and goes back to visit whenever he can.
 That said, his favourite travel memory is of watching tigers at dawn, as the sun rose to warm the jungle’s chattering wild residents in Bandhavgarh National Park, India.

 Penny EdwardsHead of Marketing

 Penny’s roots are in the countryside, surrounded by dogs, cats and other miscellaneous pets.
 She likes “making stuff” and spends many an evening folding origami, sewing or working on some carpentry.
 Penny also - crucially - loves spreadsheets, and has a mug saying “I love spreadsheets” that proves this.

 At TravelLocal she is the marketing guru, making sure our website is beautiful and easy to use and that there’s useful and inspiring content for our customers.